amit862/Machine-Learning-Algorithms/README.md

  # Machine Learning Algorithms

 Welcome to the Machine Learning Algorithms Repository!
-This repository is a collection of various machine-learning algorithms implemented in multiple programming languages.
+This repository is a collection of machine-learning algorithms implemented in multiple programming languages.
 Each algorithm has its own directory with code implementations, explanatory resources, and examples.

 ## Table of Contents